 Call your company and ask if you can get a discounted rate for having multiple policies.

 Finally, with help from your student, make an inventory of everything they own by photographing it or making a video so you’ll have a record in case they need to make a claim for losses.

 If your student can’t finish a semester because of illness or injury, you could be out a lot of money.

 The average cost of published in‐state tuition and fees in the public four‐year sector was $9,650 in 2016-17 — and average total cost including room and board was over $20,000.
 At private four-year colleges, average total charges were more than $45,000 a year, according to The College Board.

 Tuition insurance is designed to reimburse those expenses in case of an unexpected absence.
 It costs about $200 to $600 a year, according to Consumer Reports, which estimates the average total cost of college tuition, fees, and room and board at a four-year school at $41,000 this year.

 Is it a good idea?
 Consumer Reports points out that coverage usually only kicks in if withdrawal from school was caused by a serious health issue.
 Otherwise, a policy probably wouldn’t pay.
 And, as with many specialty insurance policies, these are often short on coverage and long on exclusions.
 Deductibles can be high, too.

 “Depending on when you withdraw, the school’s own refund policy may already give you a significant chunk of change,” Consumer Reports says.

-Whether these policies are worth it depends on the cost, the hardship that could arise and your aversion to risk.
+Whether these policies are worth it depends on the fine print, the college’s refund policy, the tuition cost that is on the line, and your aversion to risk.

 Bottom line?
 Insurance is as important on campus as it is everywhere else.
 Rather than looking at it as a hassle, consider it a learning opportunity.
 While that student is waiting to hit the books, have them hit the phone and web and check out this stuff themselves.
 It’s a life lesson that will come in handy before, during and after college.